adueck/lisp-in-nix/README.md

 ## Developing

 Mash things around in the wild, scary world of dynamically-typed Nix and see if `source.lisp` evaluates or the tests pass.
+Use the [nil](https://github.com/oxalica/nil) language server for a degree of sanity.

 ## Testing